tiffanymonroe/wdi-remote-gizmo/unit_2/w05d01/homework/README.md

 "Commit 5: Hungry for more: Fibonacci application extended."
 <hr>

 2. Sign up for HackerRank: https://www.hackerrank.com/.
-Solve a few of the problems (for those of you who don't have a job, this will help get you prepared for interviews!
+Solve a few of the problems (this will help get you prepared for interviews!
 A lot of companies use this site for pre-screening interviews.)

 # CSS Videos